 A coordinate frame is defined as an associated set of mutually orthogonal Cartesian axes (referred to as x, y, and z).

-The frame origin is the common origin of the Cartesian axes.
-Also called ‘center name’.
+The frame origin is the common origin of the Cartesian axes, also called ‘center name’.

 The reference plane is the xy plane in a coordinate frame.